Kyuu-Ji/htb-write-up/book/write-up-book.md

 (...)
 ```

-After running **LinPeas** to enumerate the box more, it shows that **logrotate** runs on it and the _backups/access.log.1_ is a writable log to exploit a [Logrotate Vulnerability](https://book.hacktricks.xyz/linux-unix/privilege-escalation#logrotate-exploitation).
+After running **LinPeas** to enumerate the box more, it shows that **logrotate** runs on it and the _backups/access.log.1_ is a writable log file to exploit a [Logrotate Vulnerability](https://book.hacktricks.xyz/linux-unix/privilege-escalation#logrotate-exploitation).

 This vulnerability works only when a user logs in, but the `last` command shows, that root is constantly login in.
 We can use the [logrotten exploit on GitHub](https://github.com/whotwagner/logrotten), that has to be uploaded to the box and then compiled there: